duwei-astro/lensing-dynamics-inference/README.md

 notebooks/supplementary_figures/
 ```

 They use data included in this repository and, where required, additional files from the Zenodo archive linked above.
 Some notebooks currently read the Zenodo files from directories under `../../../NA_zenodo/`.
-Users should download and extract the required files while preserving the expected directory structure, or update the input paths in the notebooks accordingly.
+Users should download and extract the required files, then either place them in the expected directories or update the corresponding input paths
+in the notebooks.

 Run all cells in the relevant notebook to reproduce the corresponding
 main-text or Supplementary figure.
 The generated figures are saved in the